Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Using a Life Insurance calculator is simple and straightforward.
 Here’s a step-by-step guide to help you get started:

 • Input Your Personal Details: Start by entering basic information like your age, gender, and marital status.
-Some calculators may also ask about your smoking status and general health, as these factors can affect your premiums.
+Some calculators may also ask about your smoking status and general health, though these inputs do not replace full medical underwriting.

 • Estimate Your Income Needs: Enter your annual income and determine how many years you want your policy to replace your income.
 For example, if you want to replace your income for 10 years, input that figure into the calculator.